baymac/baymac.github.io/README.md

 ## Acknowledgement

-This blog is inspired by https://github.com/johno/pixyll.
+This blog uses template by https://github.com/johno/pixyll.
+Some design inspirations are from https://github.com/taniarascia/taniarascia.com/.